Medically reviewed by Drugs.com. Last updated on Oct 1, 2020.

-Canadian labeling: Additional contraindications (not in U.S. labeling): Cardiac arrhythmias, valvular heart disease (especially tachycardia), congenital heart disease, atherosclerotic disease; management of ophthalmoplegic migraine; severe hepatic impairment; Raynaud's syndrome
+Canadian labeling: Additional contraindications (not in US labeling): Cardiac arrhythmias (especially tachycardia) or valvular heart disease, congenital heart disease, atherosclerotic disease; management of ophthalmoplegic migraine; severe hepatic impairment

 Documentation of allergenic cross-reactivity for triptans is limited.
 However, because of similarities in chemical structure and/or pharmacologic actions, the possibility of cross-sensitivity cannot be ruled out with certainty.

 Note: If the first dose is ineffective, diagnosis needs to be re-evaluated.
 The safety of treating >4 migraines/month has not been established.

 Migraine: Oral: Initial: 2.5 mg; if headache recurs, a second dose may be administered after 2 hours have elapsed since the first dose (maximum: 7.5 mg/day)